 Free content is one of the best lead sources out there.
 The point is simple — instead of creating ads, create informative and engaging content that can be published on your website’s blog or YouTube, educate your audience about the benefits and perks of your services, build trust, and show that you’re an expert in the field.
 The best part?
 Unlike traditional ads, running a blog or making videos won’t cost you anything.
 This is great for new agents who must establish themselves in the field.

 Writing blog posts is yet another great way of getting free insurance leads.
 By writing blog posts, you can share your expertise, demonstrating that you’re not afraid to share your knowledge for free and establishing yourself as an expert in the field.
 Maintaining your blog section is a great way to get free exposure and high lead quality.

 Making YouTube videos is yet another great way to get leads for free.
 YouTube is the second largest search engine, and it’s a great resource any business or entrepreneur should use to grow their operations.

-You can start by filming short-form videos about the most common topics clients want to cover, describing to them in detail what they should pay attention to, vouching for your services, explaining why they need them, and so on.
-It’s like a blog post but in video form for those who need to see the person behind the words.
-Creating a YouTube channel works great for most agents, and it doesn’t cost any money.
+You can start by filming short-form videos about the most common topics clients want to cover, describing what they should pay attention to, vouching for your services, explaining why they need them, and so on.
+It’s like a blog post but in a video for those who need to see the person behind the words.
+Creating a YouTube channel works great for most agents and doesn’t cost any money.

 Everything Else You Need to Know about Insurance Leads

-Now that we have a clear overview of what insurance leads are, we’ll discuss what the main types of acquiring leads are and which tactics are the most effective if you want to run a lead generation campaign.
+Now that we have a clear overview of insurance leads, we’ll discuss the main types of acquiring leads and which tactics are the most effective if you want to run a lead generation campaign.